-Do not remove the USB storage stick during the download procedure.
+Do not remove the USB storage stick during the down-load procedure.

-- ☐ USB 2.0 storage stick, FAT32 formatted. - □ USB stick is connected.
+Make sure that the following requirements are fulfilled: USB 2.0 storage stick, FAT32 formatted.

+□ USB stick is connected.

-- ► Carry out action steps according to the illustration. - Successful data download on USB stick. - > It is possible to select and download further data sets.
+- Carry out action steps according to the illustration. - \triangleright Successful data download on USB stick. - \triangleright It is possible to select and download further data sets.